MS Silja Europa: History

-On 28 September 1994, Silja Europa was the first vessel to receive the Mayday message from the sinking MS Estonia, and became the second vessel to arrive on-scene (after MS Mariella) following Estonia's capsizing and sinking.
+On 28 September 1994, Silja Europa was the first vessel to receive the Mayday message from the sinking Estonia, and became the second vessel to arrive on-scene (after Mariella) following Estonia's capsizing and sinking.
 The captain of Silja Europa, Esa Mäkelä, was appointed On-Scene Commander for the rescue operation.

 In January 2000, a catalytic converter was installed at Aker Finnyards in Rauma, Finland.
 The funnel received a new blue paintjob, and the ship's safety system was renewed.
 This was made following the incident of Estonia.

 Silja Line was sold to Estonian shipping company Tallink in May 2006 - the Silja Line brand was initially kept separate, but most of its ships (including the Silja Europa) are now in Tallink livery.
 Silja Europa's home port was changed to Tallinn and entered Tallink's Helsinki–Tallinn service on 23 January 2013.
 She was then sailed to Australia on a 14-month charter as an accommodation ship for the Gorgon LNG project at Barrow Island.
 After this charter, Tallink returned Silja Europa to their Helsinki-Tallinn service on 13 March 2016.